-It is known that jagged array (array of arrays) performs better than two-dimensional (multidimensional) array in C# language [15, 19].
+It is known that jagged array (array of arrays) performs better than two-dimensional (multidimensional) array in C# language [20, 25].
 The author also wants to measure performance efficiency of jagged array over two-dimensional array on the proposed parallel SMACOF algorithm.
-The Figure 6 describes the efficiency value with respect to different size of data set.
-The left figure of Figure 6 is the runtime plottings of both jagged and two-dimensional array on both test machines with block size b = 64 and the right figure demonstrates the efficiency of jagged array over twodimensional array on both Intel8a and Intel8b.
-Note that the left figure of Figure 6 use log scale on x- and y-axes.
-As shown in the right figure of Figure 6, the efficiency is about 1.5 on Intel8b and 1.4 on Intel8a for all the test data set, 128, 256, 512, ..., 2048 points data.
+The Figure 7 describes the runtime and the efficiency value with respect to different size of data set.
+The left figure of Figure 7 is the runtime plottings of both jagged and two-dimensional array on both test machines with block size b=64 and the right figure demonstrates the efficiency of jagged array over two-dimensional array on both Intel8a and Intel8b.
+As shown in the right figure of Figure 7, the efficiency is about 1.5 on Intel8b and 1.4 on Intel8a for all the test data set, 128, 256, 512, ..., 2048 points data.
 In other words, jagged array data structure is more than 40% faster than two-dimensional array structure in C# language.

-Figure 5.
+Figure 6.
 Speedup on 8 core machines with respect to the number of threads with 1024 points data

-Figure 6.
-Performance comparison of Jagged and 2-Dimensional array in C# language on Intel8a and Intel8b.
+Figure 7.
+Performance comparison of Jagged and 2-Dimensional array in C# language on Intel8a and Intel8b with b=64, TH=8.